adriacv17/datafun-07-ml-predictive/README.md

 15.3 Case Study: Classification with k-Nearest Neighbors and the Digits Dataset, Part 2<br>
 15.4 ★ Case Study: Time Series and Simple Linear Regression<br>
 Suggestion: Specify data file paths as Python raw strings.
 See FAQ for more.<br>

-#### Task 3 - Verify Ch 15
-1. Take a screenshot of one of the Chapter 15 examples running in your VS Code environment on your machine.
-2. Tell us why you chose that part of your work.

 ### Task 4 - Implement 10.16 and 15.4 <br>
 Add a notebook to your project repository and follow the process provided in the text. <br>